 I shouldn't be able to get away with calling Gangs of New York and The Aviator overly ambitious projects, for if Martin Scorsese can't be ambitious about making a movie, then who can?
 Nevertheless, both films were overlong; stuffed with good ideas and at least one amazing performance, but not as great as the sum of their parts.
 So while… read more!

 I'm a big fan of Alexander Payne.
 Ever since his brilliant sophomore effort, 1999's Election, I've found him to be a filmmaker whose work consistently rewards viewing.
 Okay, I didn't totally adore Sideways, but I could still appreciate it.
 Payne has a fondness for exploring the petty and banal aspects of human behavior, but even in his films' more outrageous… read more!

-I'm ambivalent about Texas-based singer-songwriter Daniel Johnston, who rose to cult status despite – or, more likely, because of – his mental illness.
-On the one hand, you can tell that there is a brilliant, if cracked, mind at work.
-On the other, his music is so shrill and unlistenable that I've often wondered how many of his hipster fans genuinely like… read more!
+I'm ambivalent about Texas-based singer-songwriter Daniel Johnston, who achieved cult fame despite – or, more likely, because of – his mental illness.
+On the one hand, you can tell that there is a brilliant if cracked mind at work.
+On the other, his music is so shrill and unlistenable that I've often wondered how many of his hipster fans genuinely… read more!